:style()are converted incorrectly #1149

 [Added] CoreLibs integration #232

-This is the first AdGuard for Mac that introduces CoreLibs — the new filtering engine that lies at the core of the filtering process.
+This is the first AdGuard for Mac beta that introduces CoreLibs — the new filtering engine that lies at the core of the filtering process.
 It is not random that we put this before such huge news as Stealth Mode or new design.
 The effects of this change will be both big and long lasting.

 CoreLibs significantly enhances both ad blocking quality and performance, in comparison to the latest stable version.
 And since CoreLibs is a cross-platform filtering engine, in addition to these obvious improvements it allows to implement more new features that previously were only available in other AdGuard products.